 Bookkeeping clients typically fall into one of the following four categories:

-- Monthly service: Clients that fall into this group typically are bookkeeping and/or payroll clients that you’ll bill once a month.
+- Monthly service: Clients that fall into this group are typically bookkeeping and/or payroll clients that you’ll bill once a month.
 As discussed, monthly clients will be a lot less work than one-time or annual clients, so you should consider offering a discounted rate to these clients.

 - Quarterly service: Clients for which you file quarterly payroll returns generally fall into this group.
 You’ll be familiar with these clients since you’ll see them every three months or so.
 This rate should be similar to what the monthly clients pay but adjusted for the type of work done (such as payroll and payroll tax filing).